shreenath96/shreenath96/README.md

 ## EDUCATION
-* **Master of Science in Computer Science - George Mason University **
+* <b>Master of Science in Computer Science - George Mason University </b>
-* **Bachelor of Technology in Electronics and Communications Engineering - Vellore Institute of Technology **
+* <b>Bachelor of Technology in Electronics and Communications Engineering - Vellore Institute of Technology </b>

 ## PROFESSIONAL EXPERIENCE